strohganoff/python-streamdeck-plugin-sdk/README.md

     ]
 ```

-The `event_listeners` list should contain strings in module format for each module you want to use.
+The `event_listener_modules` list should contain strings in module format for each module you want to use.

 ## Creating and Packaging Plugins